wirewright/wirewright/man/pdoc.md

 ```

 Speaking of 8-bit integers, there is also a series of shorthands for matching the frequently
 appearing fixed-width numeric types.
+Wirewright's numbers are not fixed-width under the hood;
+however, this is still a very convenient way to do bounds checking, especially when interfacing
+with e.g. Crystal.

-The previous 8-bit number pattern is the expanded form
-of `(%number u8)`.
-There is also `(%number u16)`, u32, u64, and u128 for unsigned; and similarly
+The previous 8-bit number pattern is the expanded form of `(%number u8)`.
+There is also `(%number u16)`,
-`(%number i8)`, i16, i32, i64, and i128 for signed fixed-width types.
-If for some reason you only
+u32, u64, and u128 for unsigned; and similarly `(%number i8)`, i16, i32, i64, and i128 for signed
+fixed-width types.

-want to match the positive or negative ranges of the signed types, you can prepend a sign `+` or
+If for some reason you only want to match the positive or negative ranges of the signed types,
-`-` to the type: `(%number -i8)` will only match the negative end and `(%number +i8)` will match
+you can prepend the sign `+` or `-` to the type: `(%number -i8)` will only match the negative end,
-the positive end **and zero** of the range for the signed type `i8`.
-Similarly for i16, i32, and
+and `(%number +i8)` will match the **positive** side of the `i8` range, **or zero**.
+Similarly for i16,
-so on:
+i32, and so on:

 ```wwml
 (rgb? ((%number u8) (%number u8) (%number u8))) => true